 Have you given your FSA a good look?
-Whether you just opened an account for 2020, or are a self-proclaimed "flexpert," it's always a good time to check your spending, to see if you're staying on budget, and more importantly, to see if you're getting the most out of your money.
+Whether you just opened an account, or are a self-proclaimed "flexpert," it's always a good time to check your spending, to see if you're staying on budget, and more importantly, to see if you're getting the most out of your money.

 Obviously, there's no "right" or "wrong" way to use your FSA funds (other than to ignore and forfeit them) but we think it's always good to assess where you are, and where you might want to be by the deadline.
 Regardless of whether you want to use it now or later, here are a few smart ways to make the most of your remaining FSA funds for the year.

 Make sure you're covered on essentials

 We cover this a lot, but there's no harm in reminding you that your cabinets should always have a good amount of the products you use most on the shelves.
 You can use your FSA money far more than you realize.
 Essential household items like bandages, sunscreen, first aid kits, and reading glasses, as well as over the counter medications like pain relief and allergy medications are all FSA-eligible.

 Take advantage of available savings